Page cover

 Actions

-Every Call Flow starts with Incoming Call action and ends on action End .
+Every Call Flow starts with Start action and ends on action End .
 These two actions are mandatory for a valid Call Flow.
-Incoming Call action doesn't really do anything to a call, it is completely transparent.
+Start action doesn't really do anything to a call, it is completely transparent.
 Its only purpose is to define where everything starts 🛫

 Action End